Corey Seager Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.80).
+- The Nationals' 4.82 team ERA ranks 26th across all league pitching staffs.

-- The Nationals allow the fourth-most home runs in baseball (120 total, 1.4 per game).
+- Nationals pitchers combine to allow 122 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Williams (5-4) gets the starting nod for the Nationals in his 18th start of the season.
-He has a 4.34 ERA in 85 2/3 innings pitched, with 63 strikeouts.

-- The right-hander's most recent appearance was on Sunday against the Philadelphia Phillies, when he tossed five innings, surrendering three earned runs while giving up six hits.
+- In his most recent appearance on Monday, the right-hander threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.